 - Service.
 The College of Education Student Information and Services Center provides centralized services for advising, field placement, and certification.

 - Flexible.
 Evening, weekend, and summer classes make it easier for teachers and administrators to plan their schedules.
 Some classes are offered online.

 - Financial Aid

 - The Graduate School

 - Education, Elementary to Middle Teaching Programs

 - Education, Middle/Secondary Teaching Programs

 Deadline for fall semester is May 15; winter deadline is September 15; spring/summer deadline is February 15.
 Early application is strongly encouraged, those received after the deadline will be considered for the next cycle.
 The $30 nonrefundable application fee is waived if the applicant has previously applied to Grand Valley State University.
 Please visit gvsu.edu/gradapply/.

 Location & Format

-Classes for graduate students in this major meet downtown on the Robert C. Pew Grand Rapids Campus.Format: Hybrid
+Classes for this program are offered fully online, and a hybrid program that requires three face-to-face meetings per semester on the Robert C. Pew Grand Rapids Campus.Format: Hybrid

 All Master of Education (M.Ed.) programs require a minimum of 33 semester hours.